Moiloa-Kgothatso/courseSearch/README.md

 #Hello#

-This is my first repository, welcome
+This is my first repository, welcome.
+This is an example text.